vapor-ware/synse-docs/docs/server/user/tags.md

 into the appropriate ID tag).
 Other endpoints can take a collection of tags to filter devices by.
 See the [API Documentation](../api.v3.md) for more details.

-It is important to note that tag filtering is subtractive, not additive.
+It is important to note that within a *tag group*, tag filtering is subtractive, not additive.
 This means that Synse will only select the devices which match each specified tag.
+For additive behaviors, multiple tag groups may be specified.

 ## Tag Types